 Select the best method for you.

 Underwater weighing and the BOD POD are often more accurate, but when deciding how much you want to invest, remember that all methods come with errors.
 The range of error for body fat percentages is about 2-4%.
 Whichever you choose, make sure you understand the limits of your results.
-Ask questions.
 A good trainer will be able to guide you in understanding your test results.

 Measure the same way every time.

-To get the most accurate results, use the same method each time you are tested.
+To get the most accurate results, use the same method each time.
 Have the same trainer perform your body fat assessment at the same time of day, and follow the same steps.
 For example, with the skinfold test, use the same calipers and measure on the same side of the body in the same locations for every test.
 Body fat percentage often changes slowly, so space out your tests to give your body time to adjust and change.
 Consider measuring body fat every 1 to 3 months.

 Prepare for your test.